ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Split by intervention type

-*Stratifications for All not included above:
+Stratifications for All (not included above):

 #.
 Year
 #.
 Age-group